Tuesday, July 23, 2013

 In old advertisements, the perfume was described as "an exotic, fascinating fragrance whose romantic overtones are beautifully expressed by its name, a lasting perfume, and particularly adaptable to furs.
 It has a singular sweetness, not found in most heavy odors, and while it is a mysterious, intriguing and essentially a formal perfume, it may be worn at any time of day."

-• Top notes: bergamot, orange blossom
+• Top notes: Calabrian bergamot, Tunisian orange blossom, Italian neroli

 Hearst's, 1928: